TrudAX/denistrunin-blog/src/posts/xpptools-createledgerjournal/index.md

 Voucher assignment here processed in *ledgerJournalEngine.write().*

 Also, an interesting flag here is LedgerJournalTrans.SkipBlockedForManualEntryCheck.
-It is useful when you don't what to allow users post manually to the same accounts as your procedure.
+It is useful when you don't want to allow users post manually to the same accounts as your procedure.

 ### LedgerJournalTrans defaultRow() method

 This is a new approach in D365FO and it is using a new *defaultRow()* table method.
-This method is also called by the data entity during the import process.
+The data entity also calls this method during the import process.
 Its idea is that we don't control the sequence of different *modifiedField* methods calls, we just populate the fields that we know, all other logic happens in the *defaultRow()* method.

 Code for journal creation in this case